-Scotty Ward Smith, Founding Pastor, Christ Community Church, Franklin, Tennessee
+Scotty Ward Smith, Teacher in Residence, West End Community Church, Nashville, Tennessee

 Pastors, fellow strugglers, spiritual friends, counsellors, caring church members, and you...will find your own soul enriched and, consequently, more effectively equipped to wisely love others through the dark, foggy valleys that believers of all ages have travelled.